tradle/identity/README.md

 # Identity

 lightweight identity with an arbitrary property set and an arbitrary collection of EC keys.
+Compliant with Openname spec.

+_this module is used by [Tradle](https://github.com/tradle/about/wiki)_

 ## Usage